The following FAQ originated from parent questions asked at the in-person and virtual information session.

 Q: Will students still be able to walk to the middle school from the student parking area?

 A: Yes.
-Temporary fencing will be erected around active construction zones to protect sidewalk areas and current morning and afternoon procedures will remain.
+Temporary fencing has been erected around active construction zones to protect sidewalk areas and current morning and afternoon procedures will remain.

 Q: Was there any consideration for adding awnings or a snow melt system to the sidewalks?